evildevill/evildevill/README.md

 ### A little about me... <img src="https://media.giphy.com/media/VgCDAzcKvsR6OM0uWg/giphy.gif" width="50">

-I'm an **Undergrad Student🎓 [@Aspire Group of Colleges](https://www.aspirecolleges.edu.pk/)** pursuing ICS.
+I'm an **Undergrad Student🎓 [@Virtual University](https://www.vu.edu.pk/)** pursuing BBIT.
 I'm a **Tech & Cyber Security Enthusiast 💻 😃** passionate about learning and working with new tech.
 I love building interesting and amazing products that serve a great deal of purpose. <br/><br/>

 ## ⚡️ A Few Quick Facts